rogerfar/rdt-client/README.md

 1. Change your download path if needed.
 When using Docker, this path will be the path on your local machine.
 1. Save your settings.

-## Removing

-1. Run `serviceremove.bat` to remove the service and firewall rules.

-## Troubleshooting
+### Troubleshooting

-- If you forgot your logins simply delete the `database.db` and restart the service.
+- If you forgot your logins simply delete the `rdtclient.db` and restart the service.
+- A log file is written to your persistent path as `rdtclient.log`.
+When you run into issues please change the loglevel in your docker script to `Debug`.

-## Connecting Sonarr/Radarr
+### Connecting Sonarr/Radarr

 RdtClient emulates the qBittorrent web protocol and allow applications to use those APIs.
 This way you can use Sonarr and Radarr to download directly from RealDebrid.